hsh0615/LinkMind/README.md

 4. When a new empty note is detected, the Python script generates content using AI
 5. The generated content is saved to the note, creating a complete, well-structured note

-## Companion Python Script
+## Python Backend

-The full power of this plugin comes when paired with the companion Python script, which:
+The full power of this plugin comes from its Python backend, which:

 - Monitors your vault for new empty notes
 - Uses AI to generate detailed, structured content
 - Creates bidirectional links between related notes
 - Generates index pages for folders
-- Supports different learning approaches (Top-Down and Bottom-Up)
+- Supports different learning approaches

-Get the Python script from the [Obsidian Knowledge Assistant repository](https://github.com/hsh0615/obsidian-knowledge-assistant).

 ## Contributing